christian-schlichtherle/synology-csi-chart/README.md

 As usual with Helm, you can override the values in the file [`values.yaml`](values.yaml) to suit your requirements - see [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
-In particular, override the section `connections` to match the connection parameters and credentials for accessing your Synology Diskstation.
+In particular, override the section `clientInfoSecret.clients` to match the connection parameters and credentials for accessing your Synology Diskstation.

-You can also use an existing secret (specify using the key `clientInfoSecretName`) that contains the `connections` details under `client-info.yaml` key:
+You can also use an existing secret (specify using the key `clientInfoSecret.name`) that contains a `clients` dictionary under `client-info.yaml` key:

 ```yaml
 apiVersion: v1